Shotbow/fudawiki-files/hanafuda/games/hachi.md

 |C|![Icon for month 3](/hanafuda/icons/monthicon_3.png =40x)![Icon for month 8](/hanafuda/icons/monthicon_8.png =40x)|![Icon for month 5](/hanafuda/icons/monthicon_5.png =40x)![Icon for month 10](/hanafuda/icons/monthicon_10.png =40x)
 |D|![Icon for month 4](/hanafuda/icons/monthicon_4.png =40x)![Icon for month 9](/hanafuda/icons/monthicon_9.png =40x)|![Icon for month 4](/hanafuda/icons/monthicon_4.png =40x)![Icon for month 9](/hanafuda/icons/monthicon_9.png =40x)
 |E|![Icon for month 5](/hanafuda/icons/monthicon_5.png =40x)![Icon for month 10](/hanafuda/icons/monthicon_10.png =40x)|![Icon for month 3](/hanafuda/icons/monthicon_3.png =40x)![Icon for month 8](/hanafuda/icons/monthicon_8.png =40x)
+## End of Round
+The round ends when both players have exhausted their hands.
+At this point in time, each player calculates their score taking the sum of their cards' individual values and adding it to the total points for any yaku they have completed, according to the tables in the following sections.
+The winner of the round is the player with the greater number of points.
 # Card Values
 |Point Value|Type of Card|Number in Deck|
 |:---:|:---:|:---:|